-As long as the plants are in a light spot, caring for growing tomatoes indoors is largely the same as caring for any other houseplant.
+As long as the plants are in a light spot, caring for growing indoor tomatoes is largely the same as caring for any other houseplant.

-Growing tomatoes indoors also means that they are protected from many of the pests and problems that can affect outdoor plants.
+Growing indoor tomatoes also means that they are protected from many of the pests and problems that can affect outdoor plants.